JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## Get Framework

-Retrieves the full ComplianceFramework model by id.
-Includes details such as overall summary, nested groups and framework items, linked controls, and more.
+Retrieves the full ComplianceFramework model by ID.
+It includes details such as overall summary, nested groups and framework items, linked controls, and more.

 **Variables**